Tyler Lockett Player Prop Bets for NFL Week 18 | Seattle vs. Arizona 1/9/2022

 Matchup vs. Arizona

-- Against the Cardinals, Lockett has averaged 59.6 receiving yards per game in his 11 career matchups, 6.9 fewer than his over/under for Sunday's game.
+- Lockett is averaging 59.6 receiving yards per game in 11 career matchups against the Cardinals, 7.9 fewer than his receiving yards prop bet over/under for Sunday's game (67.5).

 - Lockett has caught a touchdown pass against the Cardinals three times, and had multiple TDs in one of those games.